-go-ipfs is the primary reference implementation of IPFS.
+Kubo (go-ipfs) is the oldest implementation of IPFS.
 It is a command-line application, but can also be used as a library in other Go programs.

 For more technical information about building, debugging or using the API, see:

-go-ipfsto run IPFS directly in your own process.
-See the CoreAPI constructor.
+- Use kubo (opens new window) to run Kubo IPFS directly in your own process.

-- Use other Go packages to communicate with the HTTP API directly.
-See the HTTP API reference.
+- Use other Go packages to communicate with the HTTP RPC API directly.
+See the RPC API reference.

 # Go CoreAPI

 CoreAPI interfaces (opens new window) for go-ipfs.
 Package iface defines IPFS Core API, which is a set of interfaces used to interact with IPFS nodes.

 # Go embedded client

 Package coreapi (opens new window) provides direct access to the core commands in IPFS.
 If you are embedding IPFS directly in your Go program, this package is the public interface you should use to read and write files or otherwise control IPFS.
 This package is experimental and subject to change.

 If you are running IPFS as a separate process, you should use

-go-ipfs-api to work with it via HTTP.
+go-ipfs-api to work with it via RPC.
 As we finalize the interfaces in this embedded client,

 go-ipfs-api will transparently adopt them so you can use the same code with either package.